 2. Walk across Radcliffe Square to the Bodleian Library

-This is your logical next step the square being behind the church.
+This is your logical next step, the square being just behind the church.
 Enjoy the magnificent views on Radcliffe Camera (designed by Christopher Wren's student Nicholas Hawksmoor, built by James Gibbs), which is - incredibly - a library!
 Just next door you can catch a glimpse of All Souls College and its perfectly kept front quad.
 Enter the Bodleian Library and marvel at its beautiful perpendicular style inner courtyard.
 Take a tour through the library or just take a look at the 500 year old lecture theatre Divinity School.
 You may find it somehow familiar: It was used as the hospital wing and the ballroom in the Harry Potter movies.
-Coming out again, don't forget to pay the souvenir shop a visit - in my opinion one of the best there is.
+Coming out again, don't forget to pay the souvenir shop a visit - in my opinion one of the nicest in Oxford.

 3. Just a little bit of shopping in Blackwell's

 Blackwell's is the largest book shop of Oxford and a heaven for bookworms.
-If you are one, browse through the millions of books - but set yourself a time limit, or your Oxford afternoon will be over.
+If you are one, browse through the millions of books - but set yourself a time limit, or your Oxford afternoon will be over in a jiffy.
 Don't forget to peep into the Norrington Room!

 4. ...and now for some colleges!